Venetian MasksTraditional, Bauta Venetian mask brought to you by your Venetian masquerade source Visions of Venice

 Traditionally the bauta mask was used during the 13th century, accompanied by the classic tabarro (Venetian Cloak), lovely lace zendale, and a tricorno hat to conceal the identity of the wearer.

 It is during the 13th century that laws prohibited Venetian people from wearing masks year round.
-People were allowed to wear masks from December 26th (St Stephen's Day) to Shrove Tuesday, giving birth to Venetian Carnivale.
+People were allowed to wear masks from December 26th (St Stephen's Day) to Shrove Tuesday, giving birth to Venetian Carnevale.

 By the 18th Century, the Venetian Republic had fallen to Napoleon and became governed under Austrian rule.
 Venetian mask wearing became prohibited.
 This continued even through the 1930s as Mussolini's fascist party prohibited the tradition.
-Venetian Carnivale was halted for almost two centuries.
+Venetian Carnevale was halted for almost two centuries.

-Whether it is a Venetian Jolly Mask, a traditional bauta mask, a Carnivale masks, or a stunning masquerade masks, you can be assured that each piece has a part of history, culture and magic from Venice, Italy.
+Whether it is a Venetian Jolly Mask, a traditional bauta mask, a Carnevale masks, or a stunning masquerade masks, you can be assured that each piece has a part of history, culture and magic from Venice, Italy.